jacobm3/vault-install/README.md

 # Base Vault Install on Each Node

 Copy the certificate/key tarball provided by your Hashicorp engineer to `~centos/certs.tgz` on each Vault server node.
+This can be generated with easy-rsa and the included `gen-vault-certs.sh` script.

     # tar ztf ~centos/certs.tgz
     ca.crt